 Matching supply and demand

 In addition to this comprehensive process with the six organisations, this project involves another process in the Zuidoost Business Park: Wasaweg Energieneutraal (Energy-Neutral Wasaweg).
 As part of this process, thirty businesses located at Wasaweg in Groningen interchange self-generated energy.
 ICT Group uses the energyNXT platform to assess which companies have an energy surplus at any given moment, and to which company it should subsequently be distributed.
 This also enables them to make an accurate estimate upfront for the business case for solar panels and a battery: based on energy consumption, what is the optimal capacity of a company’s solar panels and battery in order to achieve the highest possible savings?
 An underlying research question is to what extent a business park can become self-sufficient.
+Companies that have not yet switched to self-generated sustainable energy, or that are considering the purchase of additional solar panels or a battery, can benefit from ICT Group’s virtual structure and dashboard with real time information on the potential impact on their energy consumption.
+For instance, if the sun is shining, they will see their virtual battery charge with energy from the virtual solar panels.
+This allows companies to see for themselves how they could benefit from this energy transition, giving them all the information they need to make a well-founded decision.

 Our colleague Marten van der Laan has written a blog about his experiences.
 Read the blog here!